diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

-# ocaml-common-4_14-a10-ex32
+# ocaml-common-4_14-a10-bx32

-The `_ex32` ABI modifier sets the OCaml architecture to 32-bit while the C architecture is 64-bit.
+The `bx32` ABI is the OCaml bytecode-only architecture with 32-bit OCaml types while the C architecture is 64-bit.

 ## Why choose this ABI modifier?